waldophotos/kafka-avro/README.md

 * `parseOptions` **Object** Schema parse options to pass to `avro.parse()`. `parseOptions.wrapUnions` is set to `true` by default.
 * `httpsAgent` **Object** initialized [https Agent class](https://nodejs.org/api/https.html#https_class_https_agent)
 * `shouldFailWhenSchemaIsMissing` **Boolean** Set to true if producing a message for which no AVRO schema can be found should throw an error
+* `keySubjectStrategy` **String** A SubjectNameStrategy for key.
+It is used by the Avro serializer to determine the subject name under which the event record schemas should be registered in the schema registry.
+The default is TopicNameStrategy.
+Allowed values are [TopicRecordNameStrategy, TopicNameStrategy, RecordNameStrategy]
+* `valueSubjectStrategy` **String** **String** A SubjectNameStrategy for value.
+It is used by the Avro serializer to determine the subject name under which the event record schemas should be registered in the schema registry.
+The default is TopicNameStrategy.
+Allowed values are [TopicRecordNameStrategy, TopicNameStrategy, RecordNameStrategy]

 ### Producer